 - Finding the way to move your orders info.

 Secondly, if you are moving the data between different Magento versions you should be ready for difficulties caused by differences in database structures.
 Some of the database fields might be named differently in other Magento version, so these columns might not be recognized by import tool.
 Moreover, some of the fields may even be missing in other installation.

 Thus, you might be interested in more flexible import/export tool that allows you to be able to map your file columns to databases fields and avoid manual work done.

 Store Manager for Magento is exactly such a solution.
-It will help you to transfer data without putting your site under maintenance and without data loss.
+It will help you to transfer Magento 2 from one site to another without putting your site under maintenance and avoiding data loss.

 - Export Attributes and Attribute Sets

 - Export Products (With Categories, Images and Related Details)

 - Export Shopping Cart Price Rules